-The serpent's ploy was confusing Eve, as she had only heard God's commandment indirectly from Adam.
-She incorrectly re-iterated to Satan what God had said to Adam, God never told Adam not to touch the tree.
+The serpent's ploy confused Eve, as she had only heard God's commandment indirectly from Adam.
+She incorrectly reiterated to Satan what God had said to Adam.
+God never told Adam not to touch the tree.
 Adam was to tend ("dress") the trees, so he had probably come in contact with the tree.
-He was told not to eat of the fruit of the tree.
+He was told not to eat the fruit of the tree.
 "And the woman said unto the serpent, We may eat of the fruit of the trees of the garden: 3 But of the fruit of the tree which is in the midst of the garden, God hath said, Ye shall not eat of it, neither shall ye touch it, lest ye die."

 Gen. 3:2-3.

 Satan continued with his deception.
-He got Eve to think that God was not telling the truth, and that she surely would not die if she ate of the tree (Gen. 3:4).
-The enemy of God advanced his attack by convincing Eve that God did not want them to eat the fruit because if they did they would know good and evil and be as "gods".
-She was also tempted with the idea that she could be like God.
+He got Eve to think that God was not telling the truth and that she surely would not die if she ate of the tree (Gen. 3:4).
+The enemy of God advanced his attack by convincing Eve that God did not want them to eat the fruit because if they did, they would know good and evil and be as "gods."
+She was also tempted by the idea that she could be like God.

 "For God doth know that in the day ye eat thereof, then your eyes shall be opened, and ye shall be as gods, knowing good and evil."
-Gen. 3:5 first sin was committed.
+Gen. 3:5

 Eve fell for Satan's trickery.
-She ate of the fruit and gave it to Adam to eat.
-Although it was the woman that was deceived, Adam also partook of the fruit.
-That brief moment of his disobedience to the commandment of God changed his and Eve's life, and the world and much that was in it.
-It was the biggest disaster that ever happened to the world!
-The
+She ate the fruit and gave it to Adam to eat.
+Although the woman was deceived, Adam also partook of the fruit.
+That brief moment of his disobedience to God's commandment changed his and Eve's life, the world, and much that was in it.
+It was the biggest disaster that ever happened on this planet!
+The first sin was committed.